-ENGINEERING (EG) DESCRIPTION OF COURSES
+ENGINEERING (EG)

 - 112. ENGINEERING METHODS.
 (3).
-Prerequisite or Concurrently: MS 103 or permission of instructor.
+Prerequisite or Concurrently: MS 113 or permission of instructor.
 The use of applied mathematics in solving elementary scientific and engineering problems.
 Topics include basic mathematical analysis, the electronic calculator, unit systems, metrication, engineering statistics, laboratory procedures and measurements, and computer applications.
 Three hours lecture. - 121.
 ENGINEERING GRAPHICS I (3).
 Prerequisites: Plane geometry or evidence of previous instruction in mechanical drawing.
-Orthographic, isometric and oblique projections; multiview projection on principal and auxiliary planes; dimensioning; fits and tolerances; screw threads and fasteners; detail and assembly working drawings.
-Interactive computer-aided graphics.
-Two hour lecture and two hours laboratory each week. - 201.
-APPLIED MECHANICS-STATICS (3).
-Prerequisites: EG 112, PHS 211, and/or concurrently, MS 142.
+Orthographic and isometric projections; multiview projection on principal and auxiliary planes; dimensioning; detail and assembly working drawings.
+Interactive computer-aided graphics based on an AutoCAD platform.
+Two hours lecture and two hours laboratory each week.

+- 201. APPLIED MECHANICS STATICS (3).
+Prerequisites: EG 112, PHS 211, and/or concurrently, MS 126.
 Analysis of the principles of mechanics and their engineering applications.
 Forces; moments and couples; resultants of force systems; equilibriom, friction, centroids, moments of inertia. - 202.
-APPLIED MECHANICS-DYNAMICS (3).
-Prerequisites: EG 201 and MS 142.
+APPLIED MECHANICS DYNAMICS (3).
+Prerequisites: EG 201 and MS 126.
 Absolute and relative motion; force, mass and acceleration; work and energy; impulse and momentum; mechanical vibrations. - 226.
 ELECTRICAL CIRCUITS ANALYSIS I (3).
-Prerequisites: PHS 211 and MS 141.
+Prerequisites: PHS 211 and MS 125.
 Electric and magnetic circuit concepts; transient and steady-state solutions of simple circuits.
-Phasor analysis of AC circuits and network theorems.

-- 251. ENGINEERING SURVEYING (3).
-Prerequisites: EG 112.
+Phasor analysis of AC circuits and network theorems. - 251.
+ENGINEERING SURVEYING (3).
+Prerequisite: EG 112.
 The use of tapes, levels, transits, and surveying instruments including the theodolite will be studied and applied to problems involving position, area, volume, grade, mapping, distance, evaluation, analysis or error, and land surveying.
-Two hours lecture and three hours lab. - ENGINEERING COMPUTATION (3).
-Prerequisites: MS 103 or equivalent.
-FORTRAN Programming, with introduction to numerical methods useful in the solution of engineering, scientific, and mathematical problems.
-Integral non-scheduled laboratory. - 320.
+Two hours lecture and three hours lab. - 255.
+ENGINEERING COMPUTATION (3).
+Prerequisite: MS 113 or equivalent.
+Programming, with introduction to numerical methods useful in the solution of engineering, scientific, and mathematical problems.
+The course is implemented using a high-level programming language.
+Two hours lecture and two hours integral non-scheduled laboratory required each week. - 320.
 ENGINEERING ECONOMY (3).
-Prerequisites: MS 102 or equivalent.
+Prerequisite: MS 112 or equivalent.
 Annual cost; present work, rate of return, and profit-cost methods of determining prospective differences among alternatives; depreciation, tax and cost analysis; and replacement and retirement analysis. - 328.
-ELECTRICAL CIRCUITS LABORATORY (3) Prerequisites: EG 226.
+ELECTRICAL CIRCUITS LABORATORY (3) Prerequisite: EG 226.
 Experiments related to electrical circuits.
 Application and verification of the principles in electrical circuits.
 Three hours laboratory hours per week. - PHYSICS 331 and 331L.
 INTRODUCTION TO ELECTRONICS (3) AND ELECTRONICS LABORATORY (1).
 May be counted as courses in Engineering.
 For description, see Physics 331 and 331L. - 343.
 STRENGTH OF MATERIALS (4).
-Prerequisites: EG 201 and MS 142.
-Stress-strain relationships; behavior of materials in tension, compression and shear; column formulae; combined stress computations; theorem of three moments; composite structural members. - 361 THERMODYNAMICS (3).
-Prerequisites: MS 241 and PHS 211.
+Prerequisites: EG 201 and MS 126.
+Stress-strain relationships; behavior of materials in tension, compression and shear; column formulae; combined stress computations; theorem of three moments; composite structural members. - THERMODYNAMICS (3).
+Prerequisites: MS 227 and PHS 211.
 Heat and work; thermodynamic systems and equations of state; the zeroth, first, and second laws of thermodynamics; change of phase; the combined first and second laws; irreversibility and availability of energy; mixtures of ideal gases; psychrometry. - 373.
-FLUID MECHANICS (3) Prerequisite: MS 142 and PHS 211.
+FLUID MECHANICS (3) Prerequisites: MS 126 and PHS 211.
 Fluid statics; the conservation equations and their applications; dimensional analysis and similitude; flow in closed and open conduits; one-dimensional compressible flow. - 374.
 FLUID AND THERMAL LABORATORY (1).
 Laboratory in fluid mechanics, thermodynamics, and related areas.
 Typical experiments are flows in pipes and channels, flow control devices, gas laws, compressible flow, engine performance.
 Three laboratory hours per week.